ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 This week I attended [OWASP Global AppSec Dublin 2023](https://dublin.globalappsec.org/) and it was good to be back at an OWASP event and connect with some familiar faces but also great to see new faces too.
-I think the overall attendance was around the 500, and it was really well run - we were well fed and watered!
-It was also great to see all four keynotes delivered by woman.
-However, I'm still not sure about the rebrand announcement.
-I get you got to keep the wasp so it's Open _Worldwide_ Application Security Project...
+I think the overall attendance was around 500, and it was well-run - we were well-fed and watered!
+It was also great to see all four keynotes delivered by women.
+However, I'm still not sure about the rebrand (Open _Worldwide_ Application Security Project).
+I get you got to keep the wasp though...

 ![](../assets/images/2023-owasp-alwasys-has-been.jpg)

-It's always unfortunate when there's a clash of talks that you're really interested in, but you've got to pick one.
-The morning sessions especially suffered from this and I'm looking forward to seeing the videos go up to catch what I missed.
+It's always frustrating when there's a clash of talks that you're interested in, but you've got to pick one.
+The morning sessions especially suffered from this so I'm looking forward to seeing the videos go up to catch what I missed.

-Over the two conference days I attended the following talks and took a lot of notes, so I'm going to split this up into two blog posts
+Over the two conference days, I attended the following talks and took a lot of notes where this is essentially those notes where I'm going to split this up into two separate posts

 ### Day 1

-- A Taste of Privacy Threat Modeling (Kim Wuyts)
+- A Taste of Privacy Threat Modelling (Kim Wuyts)
 - Far from green fields - introducing Threat modelling to established teams (Sarah-Jane Madden)
 - Ten DevSecOps Culture Failures (Chris Romeo)
 - Why winning the war in cybersecurity means winning more of the everyday battles (Jessica Robinson)